Jeanie Greene

 Price: $30.00

-Born Mary Elizabeth Lee, billed as Jeanie Johnson she caught the attention of country star Chet Atkins who helped her score a contract with RCA Victor and produced her first three instantly obscure country singles:
+I'll be the first to admit that Greene's discography is a twisted mess; made even more complicated by the fact she recorded under various names.
+Born Mary Elizabeth Lee, billed as Jeanie Johnson in the late-'50s she caught the attention of country star Chet Atkins who helped her score a contract with RCA Victor and produced her first three instantly obscure country singles:

 Starting in 1965 she released a pair of singles using the stage name Jeanie Fortune: